-On Monday morning, May the 14th, an influential deputation waited upon Lord Palmerston, at his residence in Piccadilly, to lay before him plans of the route of the intended line of telegraph to America via the Farce Islands, Iceland, and Greenland, and to solicit the Government to despatch two or more vessels to make soundings, and otherwise survey the facilities offered by the proposed line.
+On Monday morning, May the 14th, an influential deputation waited upon Lord Palmerston, at his residence in Piccadilly, to lay before him plans of the route of the intended line of telegraph to America vid the Faroe Islands, Iceland, and Greenland, and to solicit the Government to despatch two or more vessels to make soundings, and otherwise survey the facilities offered by the proposed line.
 On Monday evening, a public meeting of the letter-carriers employed in the London district was held in St. Martin's Hall, for the purpose of explaining the nature of the grievances under which they at present labour.
-A resolution to the effect that a parliamentary inquiry is necessary, in order to obtain redress of their grievances, was put and carried.
+A resolution to the effect that a parliamentary inquiry is necessary, in order to obtain redress of their grievances, was put and carried. field in 1859 to have been £1,030; the Commissioners of Inquiry reported that the candidates spent above £8,000.